Early Life and Education of Salma Hayek: A Complete Timeline

 September 2, 1966: Salma Hayek's Birth

-July 19, 2005: Testified Before the U.S. Senate Committee
+July 19, 2005: Testimony Before U.S. Senate Committee

 On July 19, 2005, Salma Hayek testified before the U.S. Senate Committee on the Judiciary in support of reauthorizing the Violence Against Women Act.

-February 2006: Donated to Shelters for Battered Women
+February 2006: Donation to Battered Women's Shelters

-In February 2006, Salma Hayek donated $25,000 to a Coatzacoalcos, Mexico, shelter for battered women and another $50,000 to Monterrey-based anti-domestic violence groups.
+In February 2006, Salma Hayek donated $25,000 to a Coatzacoalcos, Mexico, shelter for battered women and another $50,000 to Monterrey based anti-domestic violence groups.

 March 9, 2007: Confirmed engagement and pregnancy